kagisearch/kagi-docs/docs/kagi/company/faqs.md

 Paid models like Kagi only make money when users pay us, and users only pay when they receive great value.
 We offer superior result quality, features, speed and of course privacy.
 If we compromise on any of these points, we lose users.
 Therefore we have to offer a better product that includes the best possible privacy.

 We designed our product to give you a good answer and get you on your way instead of forcing you to wade through a swamp of results that have leeches lurking under the surface.

-## What data does Kagi collect?
-Only bare necessities to run the service.
-Please see our [privacy policy](https://kagi.com/privacy) for more information.

-## I am still worried about my private information and searches being linked together.
-Why should I trust you?

-Let us reiterate that we do not log searches or in any way tie them to an account.
-Our business model is to sell subscriptions, not user data.

-While it is virtually impossible for us to prove that, nor it is impossible to charge for the service without people having an account, we simply have no incentive to do it.

-Kagi’s business model is unlike any other search engine.
-This means we don’t need or want your personal information (it would just be an unwelcome liability).
-In fact the only data we take is the email address, which can be any email address really, as long as you can use it to recover your account.
-There is no other personal information shared with Kagi.
-By choosing this business model we know that we are going to have far less users than mainstream search engine for example, but we have also removed any incentive to misuse any information you have shared with us.

 ## Are you affiliated with the legendary Kagi shareware platform?